 Refund of Credit Balances

-Students with a credit balance on their account will receive a refund check from the Office of Student Accounts within 14 days after the credit appears on the account.
+Students with a credit balance on their account will receive a refund check or direct deposit from the Office of Student Accounts within 14 days after the credit appears on the account.
 However, refund checks will not be disbursed until all tuition and fee charges are paid.

 Room and board charges (on-campus students), tuition, and all other costs not covered by financial aid (federal loans, federal and state grants, and institutional grants and scholarships, not including work-study), are payable on or before the first day of class, unless a Finlandia Payment Plan has been arranged.

 Finlandia Payment Plan

 Students enrolled and in good standing are eligible to pay their semester charges using the Finlandia Payment Plan.
 There is a $25 non-refundable fee per semester to enroll in the payment plan.
 The payment plan splits each semester’s charges into five monthly payments for the fall and spring semesters, and three monthly payments for the summer semester.
 Fall semester payments are due in August, September, October, November, and December.
 Spring semester payments are due in January, February, March, April, and May.
 Summer semester payments are due in May, June, and July.
 Payments are required every month and due by the 15th of each month.
 Failure to make an installment payment when due can result in cancellation of the privileges of attending classes, registering for classes, eating in the dining hall, residing in the residence hall, and will impact your future use of a payment plan.
 Diplomas and transcripts, official or unofficial, will not be released until all balances are paid in full.
 If a student makes no payments on an outstanding balance for three months, the account is subject to collection procedures.
 All reasonable collection costs, including attorney’s fees, will be added to the student’s account balance.